microsoft/ApplicationInsights-dotnet-server/LibraryInstrumentationGuidance.md

-# Guidence for instrumenting libraries with Diagnostic Source
+# Guidance for instrumenting libraries with Diagnostic Source

-This document provides guidence for adding Diagnostic Source instrumentation to external libraries, which will allow Application Insights and other monitoring solutions to collect meaningful and rich telemetry.
+This document provides guidance for adding Diagnostic Source instrumentation to external libraries, which will allow Application Insights and other monitoring solutions to collect meaningful and rich telemetry.

 ## Diagnostic Source and Activities